ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 * [JSON Schema](https://json-schema.org/) requiring a restricted JSON form of [RO-Crate JSON-LD](appendix/jsonld.md).
 May include restricted JSON forms for expressing selected [data](data-entities.md) and [contextual entities](contextual-entities.md) in a certain way.
 * RDF Shapes expressed in [ShEx](https://shex.io/) or [SHACL](https://www.w3.org/TR/shacl/) to check graph patterns like _`author` must be of `@type: Person` and have `affiliation` to a `@type: Organization` that has a `url` to a valid URL_
 * RO-Crate is packaged using a particular [BagIt profile](https://bagit-profiles.github.io/bagit-profiles-specification/), e.g. must be serialized as an `application/zip`
-* Human readable requirements, that expected folders like `test/` exists.
+* Human readable requirements, e.g. that expected folders like `test/` exists.

-For these cases it is recommended that `conformsTo` identifies another RO-Crate which has these multiple formalizations as data entities, indicating their individual `encodingFormat` etc.
+For these cases it is recommended that `conformsTo` identifies another RO-Crate which in its own RO-Crate Metadata file has these multiple formalizations declared as data entities, indicating their individual `encodingFormat` etc.